cgroza/BarcodeASM/README.md

 + -g : path to the genome FASTA file
 + -G : output GFA for each assembly window
 + -o : minimum required read overlap during assembly `fermi-lite`
-+ -P : pop bubbles in heterozygous regions (optional)
++ -P : pop small bubbles in heterozygous regions (optional).
+Keeps the larger bubbles.
 + -S : separate reads by phase before assembly (optional)
++ -o : minimum overlap between reads (default 30)
 + -a : import all reads belonging to the barcodes in the local assembly window (optional)
 + -t : number of threads (default is 1, needs 2GB memory per thread)